juanfernandes/juanfernandes-uk/src/blog/2021-year-in-review.md

 It had been off-road for over a year.
 I had to have it MOTd, serviced and taxed and then I got a quote from WeBuyAnyCar.

-Selling it via WeBuyAnyCar for the first time was an interesting experience.
+Selling via WeBuyAnyCar for the first time was an interesting experience.
 For example, did you know that once you take your car for them to inspect it and review the quoted price - you can no longer drive off and think about it, as it will invalidate their quote.

 We had to get the train home!